EVMcrispr/evmcrispr-doc/getStarted/simulations.md

 )
 ```

-## Simulating from a specific Block Number
+## Simulating from a specific block number

 You can simulate a transaction specifying a certain past block number to make the simulation from.
 We can implement the syntax as such: